Skip to content

 Effective Loyalty Schemes

 Modern loyalty programmes go beyond simple punch cards.
-Consider app-based systems that track visits and spending, offering personalised rewards based on customer preferences.
-For example, if someone always orders vegetarian dishes, surprise them with a complimentary plant-based starter on their birthday.
+Consider app-based systems that track visits and spending.
+They can offer rewards based on customer preferences.
+For example, if someone always orders vegetarian dishes, surprise them with a free plant-based starter on their birthday.

-Tiered loyalty programmes can encourage increased spending, whilst referral bonuses turn satisfied customers into active promoters of your business.
+Tiered loyalty programmes can encourage higher spending.
+Referral bonuses turn happy customers into active promoters of your business.

 Personalised Customer Experience

 Use customer data to create personalised experiences.
 Remember regular customers' preferences, dietary requirements, and special occasions.
-A simple "Happy Anniversary, we've prepared your usual table" can create lasting emotional connections that drive long-term loyalty.
+A simple "Happy Anniversary, we have prepared your usual table" builds lasting emotional connections.
+These drive long-term loyalty.

-Email marketing remains highly effective when done thoughtfully.
-Send personalised recommendations, exclusive offers, and advance notice of special events to segmented customer lists based on dining frequency and preferences.
+Email marketing stays highly effective when done thoughtfully.
+Send personalised recommendations, exclusive offers, and advance notice of special events.
+Target segmented customer lists based on dining frequency and preferences.

 Customer Loyalty and Retention Programmes